KVIL

 KVIL (103.7 FM, Alt 103.7) is a commercial radio station dual-licensed to Highland Park and Dallas, Texas.
-It is owned by Audacy, Inc. and it serves the Dallas/Fort Worth Metroplex in North Texas.
+It is owned by Audacy, Inc. and it serves the Dallas–Fort Worth metroplex in North Texas.
 The station's studios are located along North Central Expressway in Uptown Dallas.
-The station is branded as "Alt 103.7" and airs an alternative rock radio format.
+The station airs an alternative rock radio format.

-The transmitter site is in Cedar Hill off West Belt Line Road.
+The station's transmitter site is in Cedar Hill off West Belt Line Road.
 KVIL-FM has an effective radiated power (ERP) of 99,000 watts (100,000 with beam tilt).
 It broadcasts from a tower at 507 meters (1663 feet) in height above average terrain (HAAT).

 KVIL broadcasts in HD.
-Its HD-2 signal airs a Smooth Jazz format, known as "The Oasis."
-The HD-3 subchannel carries "Channel Q," Audacy's national LGBTQ talk and EDM service.
+Its HD-2 subchannel carries "Channel Q," Audacy's national LGBTQ talk and EDM service.

 History

 KVIL's beginnings

 On August 14, 1961, KVIL-FM first signed on the air, as the FM sister station to KVIL (then at 1150 AM, now KBDT at 1160 AM).
 Because the AM station was a daytime only station, KVIL-FM was used to simulcast the AM's personality middle of the road music format around the clock.

 The original location of the studios was in the Highland Park Village Shopping Center (hence the VIL call letters).
 The address was 4152 Mockingbird Lane at Preston Road, overlooking the Dallas Country Club golf course.
 In 1962 the owner/manager was John Coyle with the program director being Dillard Carerra.
 The station had an unusually high power of 119,000 watts in full stereo.
 (The power has since been reduced to 99,000 watts, because the antenna height was increased.)

-The engineering of the audio was routed through a huge audio mixer with slider controls utilizing German silver rheostats.
+The engineering of the audio was routed through a huge audio mixer with slider controls using German silver rheostats.
 Audio phasing was a problem at that time.
 Capitol Records, for instance, used a reverse-phasing that prevented anything recorded by The Beatles to be played, unless it was monaural.
 The reverse phasing simply blanked out the audio tracks to a distorted muffle.

 "The singing time clock" was one of the first digital breakthroughs – actually a marriage of digital and analog technology.
 The clock audio was recorded on 1/4" tape in stereo played on AMPEX recorders in individual segments, by the jingle singers at PAMS in Dallas.
 The project was huge, involving musicians, singers, and recording engineers who taped every minute on the 24-hour clock in at least two versions, to be played by the station at the appropriate minute.
 The sequential clock was synchronized to the individual tape segments.
 When the DJ pushed the button, the audience heard "It's nine forty-three on the Kayville Clock, K-V-I-L" or any imaginable variation of such limerick – and in stereo.
 The pronunciation of "KVIL" as "Kayville" is probably the best-known example of a station's call letters actually being sung or spoken as a word.